+AA304SFA9T

+Grade:11-12

-AA304SFA9T Grade: 9-12 Credit: .5
+Credit: .5 (1 Trimester).
+Fine Art

+This course is an excellent option for anyone who ever wanted to prototype an invention, create a work of art, customize a product or just make something cool... and yet lacked the skills or a fully equipped workshop.
 Students dig deep into the engineering design process, applying math, science, and engineering standards to hands-on projects.
 They work both individually and in teams to design solutions to a variety of problems using 3-D modeling software, and use an engineering notebook to document their work.